ElGonan/carssification_AI/Selection_preprocess_data.md

 <br/>3.
 Mask R-CNN

 ### ImageNet Normalization
 Both papers [1] [2] mention that the models where trained with ResNet as a backbone.
-After  ImageNet Normalization, which isn't the same as the normalization 0-1, it's a bit more complex with the next values:
+Which isn't the same as the normalization 0-1, it's a bit more complex with the next values:

 mean = 0.485, 0.456, 0.406
  <br/> std = 0.229, 0.224, 0.225
  [3]

-This allows the model to know better the color and texture of the images, therefore returning a better result.
+This allows the input images to have the same distribution as the data the model was originally trained on, which helps maintain the expected performance of the pretrained model [3].
 I have to consult this with Benji, however I think I'll try to do it the way I'm doing it rn and change if I need to.

 # References
 1. A. Aldawsari, S. A. Yusuf, R. Souissi, and M. AL-Qurishi, "Real-Time Instance Segmentation Models for Identification of Vehicle Parts," Research Article, Elm Company, Riyadh, Saudi Arabia, Apr.
 11, 2023.
 [Online].
 Available: https://doi.org/10.1155/2023/6460639